 Chapter 1: How accountants and bookkeepers can adapt to working remotely

-Bookkeepers and accountants are also in demand, having to continue supporting their clients under changing working conditions, uncertain economic conditions and while trying to digest information regarding the release of the cash flow stimulus packages announced by our Government.
+Bookkeepers and accountants are also in high demand, as they must continue to service their clients despite changing working conditions, unpredictable economic situations, and the need to process information about the release of our government’s cash flow stimulus programmes.

-Prime Minister Scott Morrison has announced $214 billion worth of economic stimulus packages to date to help the Australian community try surviving the rapid downturn caused by COVID-19.
+To date, Prime Minister Scott Morrison has committed $214 billion in economic stimulus initiatives to assist the Australian population in coping with the rapid decline brought on by COVID-19.

-This is the time for forward planning and cash flow forecasting (if you haven’t done so already), while also getting used to working from home.
+This is the time to start thinking ahead and forecasting your cash flow (if you haven’t previously), as well as getting used to working from home.

 A view from the other side

-Melbourne-based bookkeeping consultants 2 Peas Pty Ltd has been busy implementing new ways of working with changes to video conferencing, staff training and dealing with clients.
+2 Peas Pty Ltd, a Melbourne-based bookkeeping firm, has been busy integrating innovative ways of working, including video conferencing, staff training, and interacting with clients.

-With tools like Zoom, TeamViewer and Microsoft Teams now being crucial to managing meetings, it’s clear every business will have to adjust.
+With meeting management solutions like Zoom, TeamViewer, and Microsoft Teams becoming increasingly important, it’s evident that every company will have to adapt.

-“During the crisis we have helped clients get remote who were resistant to do so, and they are now loving the new norm.”
+“During the crisis, we assisted clients who were hesitant to go remote, and they now like the new normal.”

-2 Peas Pty Ltd isn’t the only one.
-Many accountants and bookkeepers have been working remotely for a few years now and as a result, are quickly able to use technology with their clients in order to service them much quicker without disrupting workflow.
+2 Peas Pty Ltd isn’t the only one with this problem.
+Many accountants and bookkeepers have been working remotely for a few years and are now able to leverage technology with their clients to provide better service without affecting their productivity.

-“We extend our services by helping and supporting accountants and bookkeepers struggling to keep up as well as those struggling to adopt remote systems,” said Madytianos.
+“We extend our services by assisting and supporting accountants and bookkeepers who are having difficulty keeping up with the times, as well as those who are having difficulty adopting remote solutions,” Madytianos stated.

-Contact your IT person as there are many ways to protect your business from hackers and attacks.
-If you don’t adapt to remote systems to continue running your business, you may risk your opportunity to stay afloat.
+There are several ways to safeguard your business from hackers and attacks, so contact your IT specialist.
+If you don’t adapt to remote systems in order to keep your firm going, you may lose your chance to stay afloat.

 3 things to consider when working from home